 Staphylococcus Topic Guide

-Staph Infection: Staphylococcus is a type of bacteria that cause infection (often called a "Staph infection").
-It can affect any organ.
+Staph Infection: Staphylococcus is a type of bacteria that causes infection (often called a "Staph infection").
 Staphylococcus can cause infections in almost any organ system in the body.
 Symptoms of visible staph infections are a redness, swelling, tenderness, pus or crusty covering at the site of infection.
 Bacterial culture is used to test for staph infection.
 Surgical and/or antibiotic treatment is used.

 Expert Views and News